Table of Contents

 - Click the Upload file and import button

-8) Export Menu
+Export

-Follow this procedure to export your tables:
+Follow this procedure to export your data:

 - Click the Export button